Phormium tenax 'Croce di Malta'

 Severe frost (-4°c or below) will give the leaves a glazed look and the leaves tend to roll up.
 It can look terminal but it's not.
 They recover wonderfully well as soon as the temperature rises.

 One last thing : the leaves of Phormium tenax produce the strongest known natural fibre known.
+The Royal Navy had huge plantations of the stuff in Australia and St. Helena Island that provided most of their rope by the late 19th century.
 Get one caught round the blades of your ride on mower - even if it is a twin cylinder 16 H.P. diesel - and it'll stop it dead.
 There is some confusion as both Linen Flax (Linum usitatissimum - known as Flax) and New Zealand Flax (Phormium tenax - known as Flax) are used for making rope.
 Thank God for Latin names.

 IF IT HAS A GREEN TRAFFIC LIGHT